Debt collection for a business debt that is undisputed

 These costs apply where your claim is in relation to an unpaid invoice which is not disputed and enforcement action is not needed.
 If the other party disputes your claim at any point, we will discuss any further work required and provide you with revised advice about costs if necessary, which could be on a fixed fee (e.g. if a one off letter is required), or an hourly rate if more extensive work is needed.

-We will also identify the full and correct name of the party to sue and the correct address for service.
+We will also verify the full and correct name of the party to sue, their trading status, and the correct address for service.

-If we believe that you have a valid claim, with your instruction, we will draft a Letter Before Action to send to the debtor in compliance with the Civil Procedure Rules Pre- Action Protocols.
+If we believe that you have a valid claim, with your instruction, we will draft a Letter Before Action (“LBA”) to send to the debtor in compliance with the Civil Procedure Rules Pre- Action Protocols (“the CPR Pre-Action Protocols”).

-If you instruct us to send a Letter Before Action, the advice fee of £25 will be deducted from the fixed fee.
+If you instruct us to send a LBA, the advice fee of £50 will be waived.

 Anyone wishing to proceed with a claim should note that: